 ASL 1 – Unit 13

-In this unit of the sign language course, I will be quizzing you on what you have learned so far.
+In this unit of the sign language course, we will be quizzing you on what you have learned so far.

 This unit is a cumulative review of everything you have learned so far.
 You will be quizzed on numbers, vocabulary, comprehension, and expression.